jeanromainroy/text-to-speech/README.md

-# Personal Digital Assistant
+# Text-to-Speech

-A broad range of useful scripts made executable through speech.
+A natural sounding text-to-speech accessible through a chrome extension.
 Running locally for privacy.

-## Domains

-Productivity:  Emails, Slack, Whatsapp, Clients' instances

-News:  Twitter, Traditional Media (e.g. Le Monde, NYT, FT), Stock Exchange

-Knowledge:  Wikipedia, Google

-Entertainment:  Audiobook, Music, Youtube, Conversational Agent (e.g. GPT)

-_And custom stuff..._

 ## Architecture